MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-18-second-post.md

 ## Next week plan
-- Continue making the linechart
+- Continue doing the linechart: fix the errors
 - Get familiar with how files are organized in the rechart folder